 Testicular cancer is one of the most treatable types of cancer, and the outlook is one of the best for cancers.

-In Northern Ireland 97.8% of men who are diagnosed with testicular cancer will be alive at five years after treatment.
+In Northern Ireland 97.8 per cent of men who are diagnosed with testicular cancer will be alive at five years after treatment.

 Almost all men who are treated for the most common type of testicular tumours are cured.
 It's rare for the condition to return more than five years later.